New Russian cyberattacks target more US networks | DW | 25.10.2021

 The attacks were part of a broad campaign over the summer this year, Microsoft said.

-The tech giants said it had notified some 609 customers between July 1 and October 19 that they had been attacked some 22,868 times in total.
+The tech giants said it had notified 609 customers between July 1 and October 19 that they had been attacked 22,868 times in total.

 By comparison, there have been fewer attempts than that number over the past three years leading up to July 1.

-However, only a small proportion of the latest attempts had been successful, Microsoft said in the blog.
+However, only a small proportion of the latest attempts had been successful, Microsoft said in its blog.

 The company said it believed as many as 14 of these resellers and service providers have been compromised.